emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

   Responsible for iterating and synchronizing all mounted file systems in an asynchronous fashion.

-  .. note:: Currently, only the :ref:`filesystem-api-idbfs` file system implements the
+  .. note:: Currently, only :ref:`filesystem-api-idbfs` and :ref:`filesystem-api-fsfs` file systems implement the
     interfaces needed for synchronization.
 All other file systems are completely synchronous and don't require synchronization.